Opel Tigra: Tigra TwinTop B (2004–2009)

 After an absence of four years, Opel resurrected the nameplate Tigra in June 2004, for a new sports car based on the third generation Opel Corsa.
 The Tigra TwinTop, as it was called in markets of Opel, was a two-seater coupé convertible with a retractable hardtop, in the fashion of the Peugeot 206 CC.

 It was launched at the Geneva Motor Show in March 2004, and was produced by French coachbuilder Heuliez.
 Sales commenced in October 2004.
 Like its predecessor, the Tigra TwinTop was available with two petrol powered engines.

 The base model used the 1.4 L engine with 90 PS, from the Family 0, while the top of the range uses the Ecotec 1.8 L from the Corsa GSi, with 125 PS.
 An economic version, which used Fiat's Multijet 1.3 diesel engine, was introduced in 2005.

 The second generation was marketed in Australia as the XC series Holden Tigra, only with the 1.8 L engine.
+The exterior styling featured Vauxhall's corporate 'V' front grille first seen on the 1994 Vauxhall Omega.
 Production ended in May 2009, with the final production number being 90,874.